What to Expect

 Where do my children go?

 Childcare is available starting fifteen minutes before the service for children ages 6 months to 3 years.
-Everyone else starts in the sanctuary!
+Everyone else starts in the sanctuary.
 Youth ages 10+ attend the whole service, sitting with family or friends, while children ages 10 and younger have the option to be “sung out” following the “Wonder Box” (our Time for All Ages).
-The can transition to the lower level for Wonderhour or stay with their congregation.
-Our Faith Formation programs take place during After Hour (11 am-12 pm).
+They may transition to the lower level for Cooperative Play or stay with the congregation.
+Our Faith Formation programs for all ages begin after the worship service.

 What should I wear?